 This is the dial caliper to buy if you love "made in USA" tools and are thinking of keeping jobs at home.
 That said, there is no guarantee that all the components of these calipers are American made.
 Most, if not all, manufacturers use Chinese-made beams and jaws for their calipers.

 Long Island Indicator Service is not an authorized Starrett distributor.
 Feel free to check the internet prices offered by Amazon by clicking below.
+If buying through Amazon, make sure it says "ships from and sold by Amazon".
+Otherwise, check with the manufacturer to be sure you are buying from an authorized distributor in order to avoid possible imitation rip-offs.

 The following is a rather fanciful product description provided by the manufacturer.
 You are welcome to ignore any or all of this mumbo-jumbo.